-Interior Design magazine tours the Knoll New York offices and highlights the layout, furniture, and color and material palette of the space in a September 24, 2013 article.
+Interior Design magazine tours the Knoll New York offices and highlights the layout, furniture, and color and material palette of the space in the September 2013 issue.

 The New York Showroom and offices, designed by ARO, opened in May 2013 in "a tower around the corner from MoMA," notes Interior Design writer Fred A. Bernstein.

 The new location also includes the first Knoll retail store on the ground level, directly above the showroom.
 The Knoll Shop is the first home design shop in the company’s 75-year history.